Gelatekussy/GelatekReanimate/README.md

 - Can I use the delayless method?
 	- Answer: Sure but credit MyWorld (He told me how is it made) and Me (I coded it)

-- Will there be align reanima-
-	- no.
 ```

 # Hats: